Skip to main content

 When only a small number of users are required or when each user requires significantly different configuration, creating users individually is usually simpler than preparing a CSV file.

 Bulk Import uses a CSV (Comma-Separated Values) file to describe the users that should be created.
-CSV files represent tabular data in plain text and can be produced by spreadsheet applications or text editors.

 Each CSV file contains a single header row followed by one row per user.
 The header row defines which columns appear in the file.
 Every data row must follow the same column order as the header.